folklore.ie

 This publication was produced by Michael Fortune with the support of the Arts Office of Wexford County Council under their 'Creative Communities Programme' and the North Wexford Historical Society.

-‘The Folklore of Wexford’ has just been re-printed due to huge demand over the past two months.
-The 1st print of 1,000 copies of were printed in late November and sold out within 8 days.
+‘The Folklore of Wexford’ was re-printed in March 2024 due to huge demand and interest.
+The 1st print of 1,000 copies owere printed in late November 2023 and sold out within 8 days.
 On the 5th of December, 1,500 new books arrived and by the 20th of December, all my online sales sold out.

-2, 500+ copies posted around Ireland and the world.
+2, 500+ copies posted around Ireland and the world in November and December 2023.

 Ireland (32 counties)